 Perfect for a side dish to your #weeknightdinners or a #MeatlessMonday main dish for the whole family!
 It comes together in about 45 minutes and keeps for up to 5 days in the fridge.
 Watch out, you may find yourself eating out of the bowl with a spoon, oh wait!
 That was me 😉

 I paired this Couscous with Roasted Butternut Squash and Feta Cheese with pork chops and a flavor packed apple and onion mustard sauce, coming to blog next week!
 It would be delicious with any protein based main dish or honestly you could eat it alone and it would be just as good!

-If you are looking for more delicious weekday side dishes check out these other recipes!
+If you are looking for more delicious light side dishes check out these other recipes!

 - Corn and Zucchini Salad

 - Summer Succotash Salad